Skip to main content

 Professionals from a multitude of backgrounds interested in sustainable actions and innovation opportunities.
 In this course, participants will examine the numbers and science behind climate change mitigation targets and will analyze solutions from the perspectives of engineering, policy, material science, and business.
 The professionals poised to benefit most from the expertise and skills shared through this course include:

-• Climate Consortium members who aim to vastly accelerate the implementation of large-scale, real-world solutions to meet climate change challenges, while inspiring transformative climate progress across industries and across the globe.
+who aim to accelerate the implementation of large-scale, real-world solutions through the Circular Economy to address climate change challenges while inspiring transformative climate progress across industries and the globe.

 *We recommend that functional and multifunctional teams participate in the course together to accelerate the adoption of sustainable practices.